ORLANDO (adapted from the original by Virginia Woolf)

 that he was riding

-the deck of a tumbling ship
+or the deck of a tumbling ship--

 it was anything indeed